 On Friday, Saturday, Sunday and Monday, September 4 - 7, St. Augustine will be alive with the sound of music.
 We'll be dancing in the streets with performances by international and local artists at Francis Field on five stages throughout the Historic District.
 Headliners who will perform at the main stage on the bayfront include Aaron Neville, Mavis Staples, Justiin Townes Earle, and JJ Grey & Mofro.

-At 7:30, the ticketed headline event will be the Ensemble Español Spanish Dance Theater on the Amphitheatre main stage, performing a show choreographed especially for St. Augustine's 450th celebration of traditional Spanish dance forms like flamenco and ballet.
+At 7:30 p.m., the ticketed headline event will be the Ensemble Español Spanish Dance Theater on the Amphitheatre main stage, performing a show choreographed especially for St. Augustine's 450th celebration of traditional Spanish dance forms such as flamenco and ballet.

 Spanish Wine Festival